Logo

 social-icons social-icons social-icons

-What types of tests are used for HIV?
+What Types of Tests Are Used for HIV?

-• Rapid antibody
+• Rapid antibody tests

-• Lab-based antibody
+• Laboratory-based antibody tests

 • HIV-1/HIV-2 differentiation immunoassay